azagaya/laigter-docs/docs/source/Introduction/main-window.rst

 Laigter's Main Window
 =====================

-I try to keep Laigter's gui as simple as possible, with all needed controls at reach.
+I try to keep Laigter's GUI as simple as possible, with all needed controls at reach.
-For this, the main window is made with a central widget, where all the rendering happens, and movable dock widgets, with the controls needed for tweak the maps.
+For this, the main window is made with a central widget, where all the rendering happens, and movable dock widgets, with the controls needed to tweak the maps.
 Also, there is a toolbar with buttons for the most used features of the tool.
 When opening Laigter, you should see this window: